Chapman Investment Management LLC Has $9.59 Million Stock Holdings in Alphabet Inc. (NASDAQ:GOOGL)

 Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
 Resonant Capital Advisors LLC boosted its position in shares of Alphabet by 1.5% during the second quarter.
 Resonant Capital Advisors LLC now owns 269 shares of the information services provider’s stock worth $657,000 after buying an additional 4 shares during the period.
 Allied Investment Advisors LLC boosted its position in shares of Alphabet by 3.5% during the second quarter.
 Allied Investment Advisors LLC now owns 119 shares of the information services provider’s stock worth $291,000 after buying an additional 4 shares during the period.
 Capital Investment Counsel Inc boosted its holdings in Alphabet by 0.3% in the second quarter.
 Capital Investment Counsel Inc now owns 1,381 shares of the information services provider’s stock valued at $3,372,000 after purchasing an additional 4 shares during the period.
 New Potomac Partners LLC boosted its holdings in Alphabet by 2.3% in the second quarter.
 New Potomac Partners LLC now owns 176 shares of the information services provider’s stock valued at $430,000 after purchasing an additional 4 shares during the period.
 Finally, Atlas Private Wealth Advisors boosted its holdings in Alphabet by 2.9% in the second quarter.
 Atlas Private Wealth Advisors now owns 144 shares of the information services provider’s stock valued at $352,000 after purchasing an additional 4 shares during the period.
 32.00% of the stock is owned by hedge funds and other institutional investors.

 A number of research firms recently issued reports on GOOGL.
+Needham & Company LLC lifted their target price on Alphabet from $2,700.00 to $3,200.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
 Truist lifted their target price on Alphabet from $2,800.00 to $3,100.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
+KeyCorp lifted their target price on Alphabet from $2,681.00 to $3,071.00 and gave the company an “overweight” rating in a report on Wednesday, July 28th.
 Mizuho lifted their target price on Alphabet from $2,800.00 to $3,000.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
-Truist Securities lifted their target price on Alphabet from $2,800.00 to $3,100.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
-Morgan Stanley lifted their target price on Alphabet from $2,575.00 to $3,000.00 and gave the company an “overweight” rating in a report on Wednesday, July 28th.
-Finally, Susquehanna Bancshares lifted their target price on Alphabet from $3,100.00 to $3,600.00 and gave the company a “positive” rating in a report on Wednesday, July 28th.
+Finally, BMO Capital Markets lifted their target price on Alphabet from $2,700.00 to $3,000.00 and gave the company an “outperform” rating in a report on Wednesday, July 28th.
 Three analysts have rated the stock with a hold rating and forty have assigned a buy rating to the company’s stock.
 Alphabet has a consensus rating of “Buy” and an average price target of $2,821.21.

 Alphabet (NASDAQ:GOOGL) last announced its quarterly earnings data on Monday, July 26th.
 The information services provider reported $27.26 earnings per share for the quarter, beating the Zacks’ consensus estimate of $19.89 by $7.37.
 Alphabet had a return on equity of 27.87% and a net margin of 28.57%.
 The company had revenue of $50.95 billion for the quarter, compared to analyst estimates of $46.07 billion.
 During the same quarter in the previous year, the company earned $10.13 EPS.
 As a group, research analysts anticipate that Alphabet Inc. will post 101.86 EPS for the current year.